aweymo/VRAF_RC/index.md

   caption: RS0-25 Panorama of group of people at a lake with a man in the background
     climbing a tree.
 Courtesy of the Tacoma Public Library
   slug: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
+  content: Through a collaborative effort with Northwest Room librarian and project
+    sponsor Spencer Bowman, we ultimately found that the collection was not so much "dark," as past digitization efforts were scattered, archiving practices were inconsistent, and the inherent nature of Richards' practice created a large amount of material which provided little contextual information for potential users.
+  headline: ''
+  slug: ''
+  media:
+    image: ''
+    alt_text: ''
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in Canada